 “Let’s see how long it will stay the same,” said Danny, a commenter said in our Capital One 360 launch story.
 “I give 1 – 2 years before ING and its ‘awesomeness’ will be forgotten and it will be just like any other traditional bank, nickel and dime you in every possible way.”

 However, in the one and half years since the acquisition was announced, I haven’t noticed any significant changes to my ING Direct experience.
 In fact, multiple upgrades — such as remote check deposit and check-writing — have been introduced.
 The team behind ING Direct remains a part of Capital One 360.

 Sure, I have mentioned that I’m moving the bulk of my savings to Ally Bank.
-But, that was strictly because Capital One 360’s savings rate has slipped enough to warrant the move.
-Following the rule stated earlier, I transferred money out because the savings rate has lost its competitive edge.
-I would do the same if a mutual fund manage decided to take a less aggressive approach in picking the funds’ holdings.
+But that was strictly because Capital One 360’s savings rate has slipped enough to warrant the move.
+Following the rule stated earlier, I transferred money out because the savings rate had lost its competitive edge.
+I would do the same if a mutual fund manager decided to take a less aggressive approach in picking the funds’ holdings.